Last updated on July 7th, 2018 at 12:43 am

+This Chicken Cacciatore is super flavorful!
 Amazingly tender falling off the bone chicken, slow cooked in wine and tomatoes.
-It’s the ultimate Italian comfort food!
+What could be better than that?
+This dish is the ultimate Italian comfort food!

 Our friends recently moved to a new home, a farm.
 Yes a whole farm!
 So, I thought it would be nice to bring them a meal (no one in their right mind would cook while moving, right?).